Tokhalyan/Horiseon/README.md

 ## Issues found on initial view
 * No proper <title> element
 * The code is not semantic
-* Horiseon logo doesn't redirect to the home page
 * Search engine Optimization link is not moving the user to that part of the page
 * No alt attributes for the images
 * CSS code needs to be consolidated